AXaViaN/Koala/Doc/source/CodingStandards.rst

 ********

 Never do includes relative to the current source file.
 That makes it harder to move headers around.
 Instead, set the Source folder as include directory and use :code:`#include <Koala/File.h>` syntax.
 Since we are using the project name as base folder, we don't need :code:`#include "Koala/File.h"` syntax to make a distinguishment.

+Sort included files for easy readability.
+First, include the own header of the source, then include project headers, then external libraries.

 General Style Issues
 ********************